There are many interesting facts about Ireland which are frequently misunderstood and misinterpreted. This page presents some information.

 School summer holidays for secondary pupils begin around the beginning of June until the end of August - the best part of three months!
 Primary schools begin their holidays around the end of June and return at the same time.

-A donation to the Blood Bank in Dublin results in a free pint.
-Guinness is recommended since it replaces iron lost during your donation!
+A donation to the Blood Bank in Dublin used to result in a free pint!
+Guinness, Smithwicks and Harp were offered when you gave in Mespil Road, since they replaced iron lost during your donation.

-It is a biological fact that there are no snakes in Ireland, not even the tiniest grass snake.
+Snakes: It is a biological fact that there are no snakes in Ireland, not even the tiniest grass snake.
 St Patrick gets the credit for this - see my jokes page to find out how he got rid of them.
+Likewise, thee are no moles, although they are common in Britain.
+The Irish wolf was an indigenous species but was hunted and eradicated by the end of the eighteenth century.

 Irish facts and political information